Showing posts with label DINOSAUR. Show all posts

 One of the most delightful palaeontologists to grace our Earth was José Fernando Bonaparte (14 June 1928 – 18 February 2020).

-We often think of those who have shaped our past and found many of the firsts of their region as living in ancient history, but José left us just this past year in February.
+We often think of those who have shaped our past and found many of the firsts of their region as living in ancient history, but José left us just a few years ago.

 He was a prolific and hard-working Argentinian palaeontologist who you'll know as the discoverer of some of Argentina's iconic dinosaurs — Carnotaurus, along with Amargasaurus, Abelisaurus, Argentinosaurus and Noasaurus